nobitagit/knowledge/databases/architecture-of-a-dbms.md

 The pool size is generally fixed.
 If no process is free an incoming request must wait for one to become available in the pool again.

+## Shared data and process boundaries

+All the 3 methods above have in common that **they aim to execute concurrent requests as independently as possible**.
+Full independence is not possible since they need to share some data like locks or the DB space itself.

+Locks are managed by the **lock table**, which resides in a shared memory space.

+## Evolution of the process model

+Hardware has progressed enormously over the last 3 decades and the process model has evolved to make the most of this change.
+Process pool for instance has evolved into thread pooling, but at its core the 3 models above still offer a good representation of the fundamentals of today's DBs.